"Some years ago, having little or no money in my purse, I thought I would sail about a little and see the watery part of the world."

 Distant Shores: This is a very helpful cruising budget overview page from Paul and Sheryl Shard, veteran cruisers who have been out living the lifestyle for over 20 years.

-And lastly, here's a collection of additional resources and sailing forum threads that contain a ton of information and perspectives about the costs of cruising on a sailboat:
+And lastly, here's a collection of some other online resources and sailing forum threads that contain a tons of information and perspectives about the costs of cruising on a sailboat:

 Related Blog Post: